thomasgalley/git-notes-with-mistakes/git.md

 git include my_file
 ```

-Include changes in a file into the next work chunk
+Include changes in a file into the next work commit
 ==============================================

 ```